 Bob Kunzinger reads throughout the world at Literature Festivals, Workshops, Conferences, Senior Facilities, Universities, High Schools, and Pubs.

 His work has appeared in countless magazines and journals, including the Washington Post, the Southern Humanities Review, St Anthony Messenger, Kestrel, the Chronicle of Higher Education, World War Two History, and more, including dozens of newspapers.
 Several of his essays have been noted by Best American Essays, and he has published eight collections of works, including the critically acclaimed Penance: Walking with the Infant, and Borderline Crazy.
-His newest book, A Third Place: Notes in Nature, is available from Madville Publishing of Texas.
+His critically acclaimed book, A Third Place: Notes in Nature, is available from Madville Publishing of Texas.
 And they will be publishing The Iron Scar: A Father and Son in Siberia has been critically praised by Newsday, Yahoo Entertainment!
 Best selling author Tim O’Brien, and Actor/writer Martin Sheen.
 It has been nominated for a Library of Virginia Award, the Pulitzer Prize, and a National Book Award.